Last updated January 6, 2021

 - Information on COVID-19 in Asian languages:

-- Information from trusted resources in languages other than English are available here.
+- Information from trusted resources in indigenous, endangered, and low-resourced languages are available here.

 - A round up of multilingual resources on COVID-19 (Switchboard)